sharp-rmf/magni/README.md

 Insert into Raspberry Pi 4.

 Connect to HDMI monitor, keyboard and mouse.

+For reference, the forward direction for this robot is defined as the vector from the robot center towards the motor controller board.
 ```
 # Set up networking
 sudo systemctl disable pifi.service && sudo systemctl stop pifi.service